ibm-cloud-docs/containers/cs_clusters.md

    </tr>
    <tr>
    <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>
    <td>The Kubernetes version for the cluster master node.
 This value is optional.
-When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
+When the version is not specified, the cluster is created with the default supported Kubernetes version.
 To see available versions, run <code>ibmcloud ks versions</code>.
 </td>
    </tr>
    <tr>